variantstudios/wisdomwaysacupuncture.com/_posts/2012-04-25-avoid-random-pains-by-keeping-your-liver-healthy.md

   - liver-imbalance
   - roaming-pain
   - migrating-pain
+hero_image: '/assets/images/heroes/sub-page-hero-example.jpg'
+search_engine_optimization:
+  page_title: "Avoid Random Pains by Keeping your Liver Healthy: An Acupuncturist's Tip for Decreasing Pain"
+  page_description: 'If you have random roaming pains, balancing your liver with acupuncture can help get to the source of the niggling pains that "come out of nowhere". '
+  share_image_path:
+layout: post
 ---
 <p style="text-align: center;">
   <img src="https://origin.ih.constantcontact.com/fs085/1102844965003/img/107.jpg" alt="pain acupuncture" width="152" height="152" align="left" border="0" hspace="5" vspace="5" />Does this sound like you?